MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Transactions.md

 ## TRANSACTION-ENABLED ELEMENTS

 To participate in a transaction, both the cmdlet and the provider must support transactions.
-This feature is built in to the objects that are affected by the transaction.
+This feature is built into the objects that are affected by the transaction.

 The PowerShell Registry provider supports transactions in Windows Vista.
 The